Does Ozempic cause muscle loss?

 How much sleep are you getting?
 A good night’s sleep does much more than help you feel well-rested.
 It can also affect how your body holds onto fat and muscle.

-One study found that people who are chronically sleep-deprived (fewer than 7 hours of sleep per night) are more likely to be obese and have higher levels of body fat.
+One study found that people who are chronically sleep-deprived (fewer than 7 hours of sleep per night) are more likely to have obesity and higher levels of body fat.
 Interestingly, chronically oversleeping (9 or more hours per day) could be linked to losing muscle mass.

 Sleep is a lot like Goldilocks.
 Too much and too little can be a good thing.
 By regularly sleeping 7–8 hours per night, you can prevent muscle mass loss and promote fat loss.
 Just one night of missed sleep can make it tougher for your body to repair and build muscle, according to another study.